You are currently logged-out. You can log-in or create an account to see more talks, save favorites, and more. more info

 Mahayana Talks

 Mahayana is the largest branch of Buddhism, followed by Theravada.
-It is a broad group of Buddhist traditions, texts, philosophies, and practices developed in ancient India (c.
+It is a broad group of Buddhist traditions, texts, philosophies, and practices that developed in Amaravati region of ancient India (c.
 1st century BCE onwards).
 Mahāyāna accepts the main scriptures and teachings of early Buddhism but also recognizes various doctrines and texts that are not accepted by Theravada Buddhism as original.
 These include the Mahāyāna sūtras and their emphasis on the bodhisattva path and Prajñāpāramitā.
 Vajrayana or Mantra traditions are a subset of Mahāyāna which makes use of numerous Tantric methods Vajrayānists consider to help achieve Buddhahood.

 Mahāyāna also refers to the path of the bodhisattva striving to become a fully awakened Buddha for the benefit of all sentient beings, and is thus also called the "Bodhisattva Vehicle" (Bodhisattvayāna).
 Mahāyāna Buddhism generally sees the goal of becoming a Buddha through the bodhisattva path as being available to all and sees the state of the arhat as incomplete.
-Mahāyāna also includes numerous Buddhas and bodhisattvas that are not found in Theravada (such as Amitābha and Vairocana).
+Mahāyāna also includes numerous Buddhas and bodhisattvas that are not found in Theravada (eg. Amitābha and Vairocana, as conceptions of Buddha belong to Mahāyāna tradition and are absent from Theravada understandings of the Buddha).
 Mahāyāna Buddhist philosophy also promotes unique theories, such as the Madhyamaka theory of emptiness (śūnyatā), the Vijñānavāda ("the doctrine of consciousness" also called "mind-only"), and the Buddha-nature teaching.

 While initially a small movement in India, Mahāyāna eventually grew to become an influential force in Indian Buddhism.
 Large scholastic centers associated with Mahāyāna such as Nalanda and Vikramashila thrived between the 7th and 12th centuries.
 In the course of its history, Mahāyāna Buddhism spread from South Asia to East Asia, Southeast Asia and the Himalayan regions.
 Various Mahāyāna traditions are the predominant forms of Buddhism found in China, Korea, Japan, Taiwan, Singapore, Vietnam, Philippines, Malaysia and Indonesia.
 Since Vajrayana is a tantric form of Mahāyāna, Mahāyāna Buddhism is also dominant in Tibet, Mongolia, Bhutan, and other Himalayan regions.
 It has also been traditionally present elsewhere in Asia as a minority among Buddhist communities in Nepal, Malaysia, Indonesia and regions with Asian diaspora communities.